Welcome to Silver Steps – HIARP

 📚 This Half Term in Silver Steps

-This half term we will be exploring the traditional tale Jack and the Beanstalk 🌱📖, using it as the basis for our English work.
-The children will be learning to retell the story, sequence key events, create story maps and explore character speech.
-They will then adapt the story by changing characters, settings and objects, and will create their own books.
-We will also be learning how to write letters ✉️.
+This half term we will be exploring the much‑loved story We’re Going on a Bear Hunt 🐻👣 as the basis for our English work.
+The children will be learning to orally retell the story, sequence key events, create story maps and explore onomatopoeia to make their storytelling more exciting.
+Once they are confident with the original version, they will adapt the story by changing the settings and descriptions, before creating their own books.

-Alongside this, the children will continue developing their vocabulary, grammar and sentence‑building skills through targeted language sessions 🗣️, including work on nouns, verbs, syllables, listening and memory games.
+Alongside this, the children will continue developing their vocabulary, grammar and sentence‑building skills through targeted language sessions 🗣️.
+This includes work on nouns, verbs, syllables, listening and attention games, and memory activities.
+They will also keep practising writing simple phrases and sentences using colourful semantics, as well as learning new sounds, spelling rules and cursive handwriting.

 🤝 Working Together